MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/deploy-webdeploy-iis-winrm.md

 ---
 title: Deploy a Web Deploy package to IIS using WinRM
-description: Deploy a ASP.NET or Node Web Deploy package to IIS servers from VSTS or TFS using Windows Remote Mamangement (WinRM) ms.assetid: 0D65C5BE-DF92-42F6-B6A4-217F0509D425 ms.prod: devops ms.technology: devops-cicd
+description: Deploy a ASP.NET or Node.js Web Deploy package to IIS servers from Azure Pipelines or TFS using Windows Remote Mamangement (WinRM) ms.assetid: 0D65C5BE-DF92-42F6-B6A4-217F0509D425 ms.prod: devops ms.technology: devops-cicd